c3rb3ru5d3d53c/mwcfg/README.md

 This project is FREE as in FREE :beer:, use it commercially, privately or however you see fit.

+The easiest way to use this project is to visit [`mwcfg.info`](https://mwcfg.info), and start extracting malware config right away!

 If you like this project and wish to donate :moneybag: to support the fight against malware...

 Buy me a :tea:, as I don't drink :beer:, by sending me some ₿ to `16oXesi7uv3jdPZxxwarHSD2f3cNMpaih9`